adam-singer/Reactive-Dart/doc/getting_started.md

 	o1
 	.merge([o2, o3]) //merging o1 with o2 and o3
 	.observe((v) => print(v));

-You'll have to run the above code yourself to see how it works, but basically it does all the hard work of merging elements from the three streams into a single stream.

 ## Some reference material on the reactive model
 * <http://rxwiki.wikidot.com/start>